bgschiller/replbot-cdk/README.md

 ## Setup

-Make sure you have an environment variable set for `REPLBOT_TOKEN`.
+Make sure you have an environment variable set for `REPLBOT_TOKEN` (use the instructions at https://github.com/binwiederhier/replbot#installation to get one).
 I use direnv to make sure it is set when I change into this directory.
 You'll also need to have aws credentials configured, as with `aws configure`.

 ## To Deploy